maxwell2711/cmpe311-2022-spring-hw4-maxwell2711/README.md

 Added LCD driver files.

 Updated main with LCD initialization and added comments.
-Also added code to refresh OCR1A on the LCD every second, and toggle an LED every second.
+Also added code to refresh OCR1A on the LCD every second, and toggle an LED every 1000ms; however, the LED appears to blink as much as 5x faster than 1000ms.

 Part 2: Update 2.1 - Moved MusicSetNote() outside of the while function, and divide the period in half to get double the frequency.
 Also created a timer.h and moved main to its own file.